‘A dream goal’ - Hargreaves hails Leicester City's Iheanacho strike against Fulham | Goal.com

 “Sometimes, the gaffer switches the team around, so I need to work for my chance.
 When it comes, I need to take it and that’s what I did tonight.”

-Iheanacho will hope to continue his impressive performance when Leicester City take on Wolverhampton Wanderers in their next Premier League outing on Sunday.
+Iheanacho will hope to continue his impressive performances when Leicester City take on Wolverhampton Wanderers in their next Premier League outing on Sunday.

 The forward remains a significant member of the Nigeria national team and will be expected to feature in the Super Eagles 2022 Africa Cup of Nations qualifiers in March.